JXu2023/JXu2023/README.md

 ### Hi there 👋
-I'm Jay Xu, a highschool senior at Burnaby Mountain.
+I'm Jay Xu, a highschool senior at Burnaby Mountain with a voracious appetite for learning.
+When I completed the math and science curriculums at my highschool in grade 9, I studied concurrently at Stanford OHS and other local universities.

 <!--